-- r: Whilst the incidence of independent and local retailers remains high compared to other centres, there has been a slow decline in their presence. - s: There is limited capacity on the highway network to absorb increased motorised travel. - t: Congestion reduces the reliability of public transport to and from the Central Area. - u: Parts of the Central Area fall within flood zones 2 and 3a (See 'Infrastructure and Delivery') - v: A lack of flexible modern offices and other workspaces and an over reliance on Georgian office space impedes productivity, economic growth and diversification. - w: The building stock of the Central Area is energy inefficient.
+- u Parts of the Central Area fall within flood zones 2 and 3a (See 'Infrastruture and Delivery') - v A lack of flexible modern offices and other workspaces and an over reliance on Georgian office space impedes productivity, economic growth and diversification. - w The building stock of the Central Area is energy inefficient.

-3. Key Development Opportunities
+3 Key Development Opportunities

 Figure 7 illustrates the general extent of the city centre, identifies neighbouring areas with the most capacity for significant change and key regeneration opportunities.
 The precise extent of the city centre, including that of the primary shopping area is shown in the proposals map (see Appendix 3).
-Within the context of PPS4, economic development led mixed use development proposals at the following locations that accord with parts 1 and 2 of policy B2 and contribute to the scope and scale of change listed in part '4' of this policy will be welcomed.
+Within the context of PPS4, mixed use h Green Park Station and Sainsbury's development proposals at the following locations that accord with parts 1 and 2 of policy B2 and contribute to the scope and scale of change listed in part '4' of this policy will be welcomed.